aharjula/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Better options for automatically generated plots.
 (Aalto use of tikzpicture?)
 (Draw package?)
 * Make the mark and penalty fields accept arbitrary maxima statements.
 * Check CAS/maxima literature on -inf=minf.
-* Introduce a variable so the maxima code "knows the attempt number".
-[Note to self: check how this changes reporting]
 * Facility to import test-cases in-bulk as CSV (or something).
 Likewise export.
 * Refactor answer tests.
  1. They should be like inputs.
 We should return an answer test object, not a controller object.